sergiomars/WaterLevelEye/README.md

 The stations are all located in Switzerland and can be selected in the options page.

-Data source of measuring data: https://www.hydrodaten.admin.ch/
+Data source of measuring data: <a href="https://www.hydrodaten.admin.ch/" target="_blank">www.hydrodaten.admin.ch</a>